-It seems Birmingham really is the place to be to discover new and exciting cuisines, and the latest arrival to the city is set to bring a fine dining experience, designed to entice all of your senses.
+It seems Birmingham really is the place to be to discover new and exciting cuisines, and this arrival to the city brings a fine dining experience, designed to entice all of your senses.
 Inspired by the heart of soulful Qawwali culture, Qavali is an Indo-Persian restaurant with a difference by creating an exclusive concept that features exciting dishes inspired by a diverse region, which remains relatively unexplored in terms of cuisine.

 The name Qavali, comes from the style of Sufi devotional singing which originates from the Arabic word meaning ‘to speak’ and has inspired the aesthetic behind this Birmingham restaurant.
 In one way or another, every dish served here has been on a journey as it has travelled the same path as Qavali music, meaning it has travelled over the mountains of Turkey and Iran, the plains of Afghanistan and the dewy fields of India and Pakistan.

 Qavali has created a truly unique venue, promising a fine dining concept which takes epicureans on a culinary adventure.
 Exploring the Ottoman Empire, the menu features culinary specialities from across Iran, Turkey, Afghanistan, Persia, and India, with many halal options.

 General Manager Riccado Orefice said, “The concept of Qavali was born from the fact that although there are Irani and Middle Eastern restaurants in the city and across the UK, none of them we believe offers a truly high-end dining and drinking guest experience.
 This concept is the first of its kind.”